 ToolWindowManager.registerToolWindow() from the plugin code.
 The method has multiple overloads that can be used depending on the task.
 When using an overload that takes a component, the component becomes the first content (tab) displayed in the tool window.

-Displaying the contents of many tool windows requires access to the indices.
-Because of that, tool windows are normally disabled while building indices unless the
+Displaying the contents of many tool windows requires access to indexes.
+Because of that, tool windows are normally disabled while building indexes unless the